NativeScript/docs-v7/docs/core-concepts/navigation.md

 * `app.android.css` - CSS styles for Android.
 * `app.ios.css` - CSS styles for iOS.

-The platform qualifiers are executed during build time, while the others are executed during run time.
-For example, the app.ios.css file will not be taken in consideration when building for the Android platform.
-Contrary, the screen size qualifiers will be considered just after the application runs on a device with a specific screen size.
+The platform qualifiers are executed during build time, while the others are executed during runtime.
+For example, the app.ios.css file will not be taken into consideration when building for the Android platform.
+Contrary, the screen size qualifiers will be considered just after the application runs on a device with specific screen size.

 ### Orientation qualifiers
 * `land` - orientation is in landscape mode.
 * `port` - orientation is in portrait mode.

 > Note: All qualifiers are taken into account when the page is loading.
-However, changing the device orientation will not trigger page reload and will not change the current page.
+However, changing the device orientation will not trigger a page reload and will not change the current age.